-Typically the first few sessions will involve evaluating your needs and collaborating on your goals.
-By the end of the evaluation, I will be able to offer you some first impressions of what our work will include and a counselling plan to follow.
-I suggest you evaluate the information I provide you along with your own opinions of whether you feel comfortable working with me.
+During the first few sessions, we’ll focus on understanding your needs and working together to clarify your goals.
+By the end of this initial evaluation, I’ll be able to share some first impressions and outline a counselling plan tailored to you.
+I encourage you to consider the information I provide, along with your own sense of comfort, in deciding whether we’re a good fit to work together.

 Counselling is the skilled and principled use of relationship, and the intentional use of conversation to facilitate self- knowledge, self-acceptance, self-responsibility, personal growth, and the optimal development of personal resources.
 The overall aim is to provide an opportunity to work towards living life more satisfyingly, resourcefully, and harmoniously.